 Most bookmakers allow bettors the choice to tease the spreads by +7.0, +6.5, or +6.0.

-As you may already know, Betting on NFL is not just about the totals, against the spread or Moneyline.
+As you may already know, NFL Betting is not just about the totals, against the spread or Moneyline.
 You and place bets on the performance of players, individual awards, who wins, and the result of each play.

 NFL Prop Bets